Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Communication and interpersonal skills that are strong

-- Expert within Microsoft Office Suite
+- Expert in Microsoft Office Suite

 - Fluent in English and French